 Creating a Proof

-- Click on the “Create a new Proof” button
+- Choose the Create a new Proof button

-Many teams review and approve their email designs before creating the HTML version of the email.
+Many teams review and approve email designs before creating the HTML version of the email.
 Proof can be used to streamline this process with the image upload feature (JPG, GIF or PNG currently supported).